- The Demand-Driven Institute has created the DDMRP concept, which began with a perversion of Orlicky’s 3rd edition MRP Book.

 - For items that cannot be reliably forecasted, it makes sense to use consumption-based methods.

 All of this can be set up in supply planning systems.
-It does not require donning a kimono or learning Japanese.
-It does not require an APICS certification.
-And it requires no colored belts of any kind.
+It does not require donning a kimono or learning Japanese or an APICS certification.
+It requires no colored belts of any kind.
 It is the application of basic inventory management knowledge.

 DDMRP proposes using MRP as a non-forecast based planning approach — which makes little sense.